marti005/DELTARUNE-Bingosync-No-Hit/README.md

 How to contribute to the mod:
 - Create a fork of the repo and download the files;
 - Use [the latest](https://github.com/UnderminersTeam/UndertaleModTool/releases/latest) version of UndertaleModTool;
+- Download [the latest](https://github.com/nhaar/ump/releases/latest) version of UMP and place the script in the same folder as the mod;
 - Open a chapter's data.win, click on Scripts -> Run other script... -> bingosync_script.csx to import the mod and you can save the file;
 - You can find a guide on how to use UMP [here](https://github.com/nhaar/ump/blob/main/guide/guide.md);
 - If you've made some modifications and you want them to be added in the mod, open a Pull Request and we'll look at it.